Worgaros/Worgaros.github.io/Pages/OpenGLDemoScene.md

 ### Lighting

-The ligthing technique applied to the models in the shaders is the Blinn phong method.
+The ligthing technique applied to the models in shaders is the Blinn phong method.
 It use ambient, diffuse and specular values to simulate lighting.
-It is not physically realistic but it gives a proper result for a simple demo scene.
+It is not physically realistic but it gives a nice result for a simple demo scene.

 Textures are given to shaders and included in values of ambiant, diffuse and specular.